awsdocs/aws-app-mesh-user-guide/doc_source/virtual_gateways.md

 **To create a virtual gateway using the AWS Management Console** **Note**
-When creating a Virtual Gateway, you must add a namespace selector with a label to identify the list of namespaces to associate Gateway Routes to the created Virtual Gateway\.
+When creating a Virtual Gateway, you must add a namespace selector with a label to identify the list of namespaces with which to associate Gateway Routes to the created Virtual Gateway\.

  To create a virtual gateway using the AWS CLI version 1\.18\.116 or higher, see the AWS CLI reference for the [create\-virtual\-gateway](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-virtual-gateway.html) command\.

 1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.

-1. Choose the mesh that you want to create the virtual gateway in\.
+1. Choose the mesh in which you want to create the virtual gateway\.
 All of the meshes that you own and that have been [shared](sharing.md) with you are listed\.

 1. Choose **Virtual gateways** in the left navigation\.